wsheehan/vol-trader/README.md

-# Volatility Trader
+# Automated Trader

-Combine trending companies & sentiment, elixir trader
+Sketch of architecture to come...